phetsims/gas-properties/doc/model.md

 ## Collision Detection and Response

 TODO

+* rigid-body collision model
+* perfectly elastic (no net loss of KE)
+* particle-particle collisions use an impulse-based contact model

 Collision detection occurs only within the container.
 There is no collision detection performed for particles that have escaped the container through the open lid.